TheArtling/django-careers/README.rst

 In order to run the tests, simply execute ``tox``.
 This will install two new environments (for Django 1.8 and Django 1.9) and run the tests against both environments.

+If tox throws errors, you can also run the tests via ``./runtests.py``